Overview | Hokkaido Marathon 2025

 Starting Blocks

-● This division into blocks will be made in the order listed below regardless of whether runners are registered with the Japan Association of Athletics Federations or ordinary runners.
+● Participants will be divided into blocks in the order listed below, regardless of whether runners are registered with the Japan Association of Athletics Federations or are general runners.

 1. Invited or elite runners, athletes chosen for special training by the Japan Blind Marathon Association

-2. Ordinary runners who have an actual record of 3 h 30 min.
+2. General runners who have an actual record of 3 h 30 min.
 00 sec. or faster

-3. Ordinary runners in the order of anticipated time from the fastest
+3. General runners in the order of anticipated time from fastest to slowest

-Request for general runners with the record of within 3 hours, 30 minutes, and 00 seconds.
+Request for general runners with the record within 3 hours, 30 minutes, and 00 seconds.

-[Please submit a copy of your “Record Certificate (net time acceptable)” of either domestic or international full marathon event held within the valid period.
-(Not necessary to submit this if you submit your record of Hokkaido Marathon 2022 or 2023.).
+[Please submit a copy of your “Record Certificate (net time acceptable)” from a domestic or international full marathon event held within the valid period.
+(This is unnecessary if you submit your record for Hokkaido Marathon 2022 or 2023 or 2024.).

 • Runners who have not submitted completion certificates by the deadline will be divided into blocks according to their personal anticipated time.